tanderson11/reactionmodel/README.md

 ## Using Poetry

 Now that you have Poetry installed, you may use it to manage Python environments on a per-project basis.
-Navigate to your project and initialize a poetry environment
+Navigate to your project and initialize a poetry environment.
+(When you run `poetry init` you will be asked a series of questions about your package.
+You can always go back and change your choices.)
 ```bash
 cd project/
 poetry init